SkylineCommunications/dataminer-docs/develop/TOOLS/DIS/Tutorials/DisValidatorContribution.md

 For this exercise, this will trigger an automatic pipeline that closes your pull request and forwards the results to Skyline.

 > [!NOTE]
 > Skyline will review your submission.
-Upon successful validation, you will be awarded the appropriate DevOps points as a token of your accomplishment.
+Upon successful review, you will be awarded the appropriate DevOps points as a token of your accomplishment.